ToniRoos/Finance-Check/README.md

 - [ ] check PSD2-API

 ## Overview Page
-Manage your accounts or add a new one.
-To add a you bank account, you have to go to your DKB Banking and export the transactions as CSV-file.
-After that just simply drag that file into the App.
+Manage your accounts or add a new account.
+To add a bank account, you need to go to your DKB Banking and export the transactions as CSV file.
+Then simply drag this file into the app.

 ![Overview empty](docu/Overview_Empty.png)